-The fostering and permanence services do not have specific service development plans.
+There is no specific service development plan for the Adult Placement (Continuing Care) service.
 A case review resulted in a comprehensive action plan.
 Although actions were identified, leads and timescales were not always clear.
 Action plans would benefit from a SMART approach.
 We are mindful that improvement plans have been proactively sought with the leadership team requesting the Association for Fostering, Kinship and Adoption (AFKA) Scotland to review internal processes and practices.